Imitators

 The Spiritual Mountain has a very large base made up of numerous valleys.
 Few people begin their journey from the same place.
 Some must climb out from the Valley of Drunkenness, Crime or Licentiousness - others from the opposite side of the mountain in the Valley of Self-righteousness, Legalism or Judging.
 As we ascend the Spiritual Mountain, step by step we will leave behind the old ways as we travel the path towards Christ.

-However, when we begin to climb there will be many calls from people in the valleys below urging us to stay.
-These calls can sometimes drown out and distract attention from Christ’s encouraging call from the top of the mountain.
-But we must persevere - if we keep following the upward call the downward calls will soon fade away.
+When we begin our climb there will be many calls from people in the valleys below urging us to stay.
+These calls can sometimes drown out and distract attention away from Christ’s encouraging call from the top of the mountain (Proverbs 4:14).
+But we must persevere – if we keep following the upward call, the downward calls will soon fade away and eventually we will reach the mountain’s pinnacle (the Christian objective of reaching spiritually maturity where we exhibit the traits of Christ himself,Colossians 1:10).

 Back to Top ------------------------------------------------------------------------------------------------ |